Power in the Heartland

 Improving energy efficiency by reducing the amount of energy we use is essential.
 It also saves people money, provides cleaner air and reduces carbon emissions that contribute to climate change.

 We will still need more energy, however, to meet the needs of a growing population and economy.

 To accelerate the transition to clean energy, The Nature Conservancy is promoting rooftop solar, identifying low-impact areas for wind power and encouraging common-sense mitigation to address environmental impacts.

-Throughout the United States, states can generate more than 1/3rd of their electricity sales from rooftop solar, which doesn’t generate carbon pollution and can be sited on already-converted spaces.
+Throughout the United States, states can generate more than a third of their electricity sales from rooftop solar, which doesn’t generate carbon pollution and can be sited on already-converted spaces.

 TNC is also helping advance smart, renewable wind energy by encouraging development in areas that are low impact for conservation.